-5.2.10 Risks related to securities financing transactions - securities lending and (reverse) repurchase agreement transactions
+6.2.10 Risks related to securities financing transactions - securities lending and (reverse) repurchase agreement transactions

-Securities financing transactions, namely securities lending and (reverse) repurchase agreement transactions, can either represent a risk on their own or have an impact on other risks and contribute significantly to risks, such as counterparty risks, operational risks, liquidity risks, custody risks and legal risks.
+Securities financing transactions, namely securities lending transactions and (reverse) repurchase agreement transactions can either represent a risk on their own or have an impact on other risks and contribute significantly to the risk, such as counterparty risks, operational risks, liquidity risks, custody risks and legal risks.
 Please also refer to the above description.